jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Treatment of net losses
 (2) The attributed CFC net loss is treated as a FIF net loss of the person with effect from the tax year, as if the CFC were a FIF.
 Calculation methods
-(3) For the purposes of subsection (2) and the calculation of the amount of the loss, the branch equivalent method is not used unless the person calculates their FIF income or net loss under the branch equivalent method in relation to the interest on the date of the transition from an attributed CFC net loss to a FIF net loss.
+(3) For the purposes of subsection (2) and the calculation of the amount of the loss, the attributable FIF income method is not used unless the person calculates their FIF income or net loss under the attributable FIF income method in relation to the interest on the date of the transition from an attributed CFC net loss to a FIF net loss.

 ### Subpart IS — Mining companies’ and petroleum miners’ tax losses